 top of page

-Counseling is a collaborative and supportive practice designed to help individuals address emotional, psychological, or life challenges.
+Counselling is a collaborative and supportive practice designed to help individuals address emotional, psychological, or life challenges.

-It involves the process of you talking about whatever's on your mind, in a safe and confidential setting.
 As both a counsellor and a client, I've seen and experienced how sharing your thoughts and feelings with someone trained to listen and help can make such a big difference.

 You often set your own personal goals, but no matter what you need the ultimate goal is to help you feel better, understand yourself more deeply, and learn new ways to handle the challenges life throws your way.
 So here's how it works.